jlooper/msft-learn-apis/module/includes/0-introduction.md

 What is an API?
 It seems like this is a term that gets used for many different things.
 Starting from a definition of the acronym, API stands for 'Application Programming Interface'.
 It's easiest to think of an API as a set of rules, or a codified handshake, between systems.

+Alternately, you can think about an API as a 'kitchen sink', as Burke Holland says.
+A sink is an API between you, the consumer of water, and the pipes which deliver it to you.
+You don't need to know much about the pipe configuration, just that when you turn a handle, water comes out and you can use it.
+The API is a convenient place to interface between the user and the product.

 One example of an API is the [jQuery API](https://api.jquery.com/, which is a program that uses jQuery's library to ease the programmer's interaction between a browser and the DOM, the tree of objects that make up a web page.
 Another example is software that is created to allow you to access other people's programs in a clear, secure, and documented way, for example to access flight times from an airline database so that you can use that data in your own applications.

 Fundamentally, this handshake between systems allows you to build your own applications with the help of a system that allows you to easily use other systems to enhance your own.